-You can have a staggeringly profitable niche and build the most dazzling website, but unless you know how to attract targeted visitors to your blog, there’s not much point.
+You can have a staggeringly profitable niche and build the most dazzling website, but unless you know how to attract targeted visitors to your website, there’s not much point.

 Just as you can’t open a new store and not tell anybody you’re open for business, so you can’t create a website and not tell people that you exist.

 Since only a percentage of people visiting your site will ever become followers it makes sense to attract as many people as you can.

 Website visitors are often referred to as ‘traffic’ in the online world.
 Targeted traffic refers specifically to people who are best suited to see the information, and products and services you’re promoting.